 If a manufacturer produced a defective part, and that part contributed to the cause of an accident, the part-maker could be liable for damages in that case.
 For example, a design mistake might contribute to an accident or a broken connector rod could cause problems between the vehicle and the trailer.
-If a defective part caused the truck accident, an attorney may be able to hold the manufacturer liable for your damages.
+If a defective part caused the truck accident, a Miami fatal trucking accident attorney may be able to hold the manufacturer liable for your damages.

 Although inadequate maintenance causes many of a truck's mechanical issues, the following factors may indicate a defective part caused your accident:

 - Brake failure